dagss/scidist/ideas.rst

 tested upstream!), I feel 2-4 is almost solved, or at least it'll be a very decent foundation to build a few utility scripts on.

-Before I start ramblinga about Nix, here's some things I evaluated before I fell for the Nix approach:
+Before I start rambling about Nix, here's some things I evaluated before I fell for the Nix approach:

  - I was a fan of Gentoo Prefix for a while.
 Pro: Relies on the huge